-The University Police operate the campus warning network (wolf Alert) and Wolf Guardian which is a service that turns your cell phone into a campus panic button.
-Both services are free and you can learn more about them on the University Police web page at http://www.westga.edu/police/.
+The University Police operate the campus warning network (Wolf Alert) and Wolf Guardian which is a service that turns your cell phone into a campus panic button.
+Both services are free and you can register for both by logging into the Portal and clicking on the icons within the University Police Box.
 Information about campus crime (Clery Act) can be found on the web page as well.